randomcanary/lane-detector/README.md

 ### Pipeline steps

-I Raw to undistorted :
+#### I Raw to undistorted :
-I applied the previously saved camera calibration matrix and distortion coefficients to undistorted the image.
+Applying the previously saved camera calibration matrix and distortion coefficients to undistort the image.
 #### Image example
 ![undistort2](images/original2undistorted.png)

-II Undistorted to thresholded:
+#### II Undistorted to thresholded:
-I used different ways of Sobel thresholding in logical combination to obtained a final thresholded output.
-Refer to the section “Different ways of Sobel Thresholding” in the notebook, or images after this section.
+Different Sobel thresholdings in logical combination to obtained a final thresholded output.

 #### Image example
 ![undistorted to thresholded](images/undistorted2thresholded.png)

-III Combined thresholded to perspective transformed:
+#### III Combined thresholded to perspective transformed:
-I used a manual set of source and destination points to transform the perspective of the image to a bird-eye view.
-I originally experimented using Harris Corner detection to find corner points, but the results were less than satisfactory.
-The manual set of points was taken from the example writeup provided with this project.
-The forums recommended this as well.
+Using a manual set of source and destination points, the pipeline transforms the perspective of the image to a bird-eye view.
+I originally experimented using Harris Corner detection to find corner points, but the results were less than satisfactory, feel free to try automatic corner detection algorithms.
 #### Image example
 ![combined](images/combined_thresholded2perspective_xformed.png)